demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 * * * * *

-Contains or lifts containment for a specified host.
+Contains containment for a specified host.
 When contained, a host can only communicate with the CrowdStrike cloud and any IPs specified in your containment policy.